ergonode/docs/docs/frontend/architecture/app-structure.md

 ### Directories:

 * **./config** <br>
     Directory with developer configurations.
-There is information about the file header for linters.
+There is an information about the file header for linters.
 * **./cypress** <br>
     Directory where we keep all e2e tests.
 * **./layout** <br>